1926 American Football League season: Los Angeles Wildcats 23, Brooklyn Horsemen 0

 October 10, 1926 – Commercial Field, Brooklyn, New York (attendance 6000) After three weeks of futility, the team without a home field, the Los Angeles Wildcats, routed the host Brooklyn Horsemen, 23-0.
 Rushes by Duke Morrison and Wildcat Wilson produced touchdowns, as did a pass from Wilson to Ed Illman.
 The Wildcats' Ray Flaherty also had a 50-yard catch against the Horsemen's overmatched defense.

 Cleveland Panthers at Newark Bears, cancelled

 Game scheduled for October 10, 1926, at Davids' Stadium, Newark, was cancelled due to driving rain.

 Week Four

 Philadelphia Quakers 9, Newark Bears 0

 October 16, 1926 – Sesquicentennial Stadium, Philadelphia, Pennsylvania (attendance 40,000) The Philadelphia Quakers shut out the visiting Newark Bears, 9-0, in front of the largest crowd to attend an American Football League game.
-Unlike the previous three Quakers games, this one had Philadelphia score a touchdown: Al Kreuz intercepted an errant pass from Newark's Jim Brewster and returned the ball to the Bears 18-yard line, and then rushed into the end zone in a subsequent play.
+Unlike the previous three Quakers games, this one had Philadelphia score a touchdown: Al Kreuz intercepted an errant pass from Newark's Jimmy Brewster and returned the ball to the Bears 18-yard line, and then rushed into the end zone in a subsequent play.
 While Kreuz missed the extra point attempt, he did have a successful field goal try earlier in the quarter.
 At this point, the Quakers were undefeated, with Kreuz having scored every one of his team's points.